 Why Too Many Blocks Will Cause You Headaches!

-Most projects I've worked on have a number of stakeholders, UX people, designers, developers, product owners, content editors.
-In this section, I'm going to explain why too many blocks will piss off all of these people.
-I was in the pub discussing this situation with a UX friend, who I should probably add isn't a familiar Episerver expert and he immediately got to why too many blocks will provide a bad user journey.
-If you design your website based on components instead of pages, your user journey's will suffer.
+Large projects will have a number of key stakeholders, UX people, designers, developers, product owners, content editors, CEOs, etc...
+In this section, I'm going to explain why having too many blocks will piss off all of these groups.
+I was in the pub discussing this situation with a UX friend, who I should probably mention isn't familiar with Episerver at all.
+When I mentioned the approach the client wanted to take, he immediately understood why having too many blocks will result in a bad user journey.
+If you design your website based on components alone, focusing on the detail rather than the complete picture, your user journey's will suffer.

-You may want a user to buy something, to sign-up to a newsletter, to visit a certain page etc..
+You may want a user to buy something, sign-up for a newsletter, visit a certain promotional page etc...
 This simplified journey won't be possible if your content editors have the flexibility to change any element on any page, however they see fit.
 That well thought out user journey to help improve the sales process will get lost as someone starts re-organising blocks one day to 'spice things up'.

 Next up, we'll discuss the problem in terms of a content editor.
 Most organizations are understaffed and people have limited time to do things.
 On a new project, if the content/marketing team need to write 1000 content pages then they will want to do this in the quickest way possible.
 When you work with Episerver, the quickest way for content editors to add content is to give them pre-set templates.
-In the most websites, most pages will look similar and on most pages, all the content team wants to do is add content to the main content area.
-In order to do this, if on every page they have to add 5-10 blocks, the time it will take them to create one page will double.
-Trust me when I say this, when it takes people too long to create pages in Episerver, you will be the first person to hear about how shit the system is.
-On paper duing the initial project kick-off meeting, they might think they want one single generic template and 300 blocks, but when they try and create a page and they have a massive list of 300 components, people won't know what they do, how they should use them and then get pissed off and moan about how clunky it is to create a page.
+On most websites, most pages will look similar to give that familiar style for site visitors.
+The easiest way for content editors to get this standardization is to use specific page templates.
+If on every page they have to build it themselves using 5-10 blocks, the time it will take them to create one page will double.
+Also, the chances that pages look familiar will be slim to none!

 Are Blocks Bad...
 Definitely Not!